The Mary Towneley Loop

 the distance.

-This is Cant Clough Res, its just a little climb over the hill from Hurstwood.
+This is Cant Clough Res.
+Its just a little climb over the hill from Hurstwood Res.

 Another nice piece of track takes you near to